 Insider Tip

-Upgrade to cama class for overnight journeys — standard seats are cramped for distances over six hours.
-Bring warm layers as buses lose heat at altitude overnight.
+Upgrade to cama class for overnight journeys, as standard seats are cramped over six hours.
+Bring warm layers, since buses lose heat at altitude overnight.
 A daytime stop in Potosí breaks the La Paz journey and adds Bolivia's famous mining city to your itinerary.
-Sucre's bus terminal sits 2 kilometers from the historic center.
+Sucre's bus terminal sits about 2 kilometers from the historic center.

 30 minutes to 2 hours